UrbanInstitute/covid-neighborhood-job-analysis/README.md

 ## Description of Scripts

 ### `static/`
-- **`1-download-data.R`**: Downloads Census tract, state, and CBSA data for the analysis and Census [LODES](https://lehd.ces.census.gov/data/) data aggregated to the Census tract and available on the [Urban Data
+- **`1-download-data.R`**: Downloads Census tract, states, PUMA, and CBSA data for the analysis and Census [LODES](https://lehd.ces.census.gov/data/) data aggregated to the Census tract and available on the [Urban Data
   Catalog](https://datacatalog.urban.org/dataset/longitudinal-employer-household-dynamics-origin-destination-employment-statistics-lodes)

-- **`2-produce-geo-files.R`**: Produces some intermediary geographic files including geojsons of all CBSA's tract, and counties in the US, and a tract<>CBSA crosswalk
+- **`2-produce-geo-files.R`**: Produces some intermediary geographic files including geojsons of all CBSA's tract, and counties in the US, a tract<>CBSA crosswalk, and a tract<>PUMA crosswalk

 - **`3-produce-data-files-static.R`**: Produces `lodes_joined.csv` from the Census LODES data which is listing of the number of low income workers in every tract-industry combination in the US

 - **`4-transfer-to-s3-static.R`**: Transfers a few static files to S3, mostly used in the data viz

 ### `update/`
-- **`1-download-data-update.R`**: Downloads BLS QCEW data for US, and WA state weekly unemployment data
+- **`1-download-data-update.R`**: Downloads current BLS CES and SAE data.
--
-- **`1b-generate-bls-state-claims-csv-update.R`**: Generates BLS state claims
-  data using manually downloaded Advanced state claims data from https://oui.doleta.gov/unemploy/claims.asp and the latest weeks numbers reported in this BLS pdf thast updated weekly.
-This script uses AWS Textract to perform OCR on the PDF tables so these output files should definitely be manually checked.
-You can skip running this script if you manually update the initial-claims-bls-state.csv by following  instructions in the Manual Update section below.

-#### New Step 2 process, for June 5th update and later

 - **`2v4a-job-loss-projected-forward-ces.R`**: Uses BLS CES data from the latest month, and for subsectors that are one month lagged, projects them forward using the change